Experienced Denton Spousal Support and Divorce Lawyer Helping Clients with Legal Matters

 Is Spousal Support Commonly Ordered By the Court?

 It is common in Texas for one spouse to pay temporary spousal support to the other spouse during the pendency of a divorce (in order to pay current bills and expenses, and to maintain the existing state of the parties’ living situation).
-However, it is important to note that spousal support will not be ordered once the divorce is finalized, however, an award of spousal maintenance may be awarded.
+However, it is important to note that spousal support will not be ordered once the divorce is finalized; however, an award of spousal maintenance may be awarded.

 Depending on the duration of the marriage as well as other factors, spousal maintenance may be awarded for a period of up to five, seven, or 10 years.

 The party who seeks spousal maintenance must aptly demonstrate that he or she lacks the financial ability to provide for his or her minimum reasonable needs, and has been married to the other spouse for 10 years or longer; or is the custodian of a child of the marriage of any age who requires substantial care and personal supervision because of a physical or mental disability that prevents the spouse from earning sufficient income to provide for the spouse’s minimum reasonable needs.
-Also, if the spouse from whom maitenance is requested was convicted or received deferred adjudication for family violence against the other spouse or the other spouse’s child and the offense occurred within two years before the divorce is filed or happened during the divorce the spouse seeking maintenance may be entitled to an award.
+Also, if the spouse from whom maintenance is requested was convicted or received deferred adjudication for family violence against the other spouse or the other spouse’s child and the offense occurred within two years before the divorce is filed or happened during the divorce, the spouse seeking maintenance may be entitled to an award.

 If Spousal Maintenance is Not Determined By a Formula, How Is It Calculated?

-In determining whether an award of spousal support is suitable (including the amount and duration), the court will assess a number of factors, including the following:
+In determining whether an award of Denton spousal support is suitable (including the amount and duration), the court will assess a number of factors, including the following:

 - Each spouse’s financial resources